Cable Advisory Committee - Policy Development

 Requests for DVD duplication: No charge for up to three DVD's per week; $5.00 each DVD thereafter.

-These fees can be waived by the Cable Committee Chair.
+These fees can be waived by a vote of the Committee.

 Meetings or presentations of a Town Government body or personnel are classified as Government Programming thus not applicable to this policy.

 A calendar of annual events shall be maintained by the Cable Coordinator.
 Additional one-time events may be added as appropriate and presented periodically to the Cable Committee and posted on the Town Web Site.

 Videotaping and editing of these events shall be coordinated by the Cable Coordinator, and may include the use of staff paid their usual rates in the absence of volunteers.
 A maximum of four events utilizing paid staff per month are permitted without prior consent of the Cable Committee Chair, Vice-Chair, or vote of the Committee.

 Recognizing public events are not necessarily acceptable to be videotaped, the Coordinator shall obtain permission from the event management prior to videotaping the event.
 The Town of Douglas Cable Advisory Committee is the owner of both the raw and produced programming.

 The event management shall be provided up to three DVD copies of produced event programming; additional copies may be provided upon request and based on available resources.

 This programming shall be broadcast on the Public Channel.

 ||Mitch Cohen, Vice Chair, Douglas Cable Advisory Committee